avalanche-foundation/ACPs/ACPs/226-dynamic-minimum-block-times/README.md

 The canonical serialization and interpretation of EVM blocks already contains a block timestamp specified in seconds.
 Altering this would require deep changes to the EVM codebase, as well as cause breaking changes to tooling such as indexers and block explorers.
 Instead, a new field is added representing the number of milliseconds past the existing block timestamp value denominated in seconds.
 The valid range of values for this field is 0 to 999.
 Wherever needed, the block timestamp in milliseconds can be easily constructed as:
 `(block.time * 1000) + block.timeMilliseconds`.

 Existing tools that do not need millisecond granularity do not need to parse the new field, which limits the amount of breaking changes.

+The `timeMilliseconds` field will be represented in block headers as a `uint16`.

 #### `minimumBlockDelay`

 The new `minimumBlockDelay` field in the block header encodes the minimum number of milliseconds that must pass before the next block is allowed to be accepted.
 Specifically, if block $B$ has a `minimumBlockDelay` of $d$, then the effective timestamp of block $B+1$ in milliseconds must be at least $d$ greater than the effective timestamp of block $B$ in milliseconds.

+The `minimumBlockDelay` field will be represented in block headers as a `uint64`.

 The value of `minimumBlockDelay` can be updated in each block according to a mechanism similar to the one used by ACP-176 to support dynamic gas targets.
 The mechanism is specified below.